killercup/rustfest-idiomatic-libs/Readme.md

 </aside>

-# Use the Type System, Luke
+# Use the type system, Luke

 <aside class="notes">
 In Rust, it is _very_ idiomatic to move as many error cases as possible to compile-time.